Alex-Rafter/snippet-cli/README.md

 # Snippet CLI

+Snippet Cli provides  a convenient way to manage a library of snippets and one-liners without needing to leave the command line.
+It provides useful tools like tagging, listing multiple stored items, and editing library items all from the terminal.
+No need to rely on a plain text file, or to use a separate GUI app, and no need to trawl through your Bash history.

 ## Problem
 Managing a library of snippets and one-liners using a plain text file is not ideal.
-And while there are useful way to access and filter history using Bash's shortcuts and / or piping output to other programmes like grep, there is a still a lack of convenience to features like tagging, grouping, updating, entries; and listing related items, when compared to using a dedicated tool.
+And while there are useful way to access and filter history using Bash's shortcuts and / or piping output to other programmes like grep, there is a still a lack of convenience to features like tagging, grouping, and updating entries; and listing related items, when compared to using a dedicated tool.

 ## Goals
 - Build a clipboard manager / snippet tool that can be used directly from the command line.
 - Use a solution that allows for tagging and listing multiple entries, based on different aspects of the snippet or its description.
-- Use this as a vehicle to delve deeper into Bash scripting.
+- Use this project to delve deeper into Bash scripting.

-## Intro
-Snippet Cli provides  a convenient way to manage a library of snippets and one-liners without needing to leave the command line.
-It provides useful tools like tagging, listing multiple stored items, and editing library items all from the terminal.
-No need to rely on a plain text file, or to use a separate GUI app, and no need to trawl through your Bash history.

 ## Features
 - SQLite backed terminal clipboard manager written in Bash